captain-god/RP-GoodReads/README.md

 #Good Reads
 Rp Good Reads' intended purpose was to include readables into an RP server.
 DarkRP had a good idea with notes... but I hated them.
 The idea began as signs, then it shaped itself into signs and books, then just readables altogether.
-Then I said;

-> imagine writing a sign, then the text just shows up on the sign. that would be rad as fuck
+Then I thought, "imagine writing a sign, then the text just shows up on the sign. that would be rad as fuck".

 ##Current Release: Alpha 2
 Youtube Demonstration (click the image):